sedkaay/sedkaay/README.md

 - 👋 Hi, I’m @sedkaay
-- 👀 I’m interested in homosexual Gangrapes
+- 👀 I’m interested in My Little Pony
-- 🌱 I’m currently learning how to swallow
+- 🌱 I’m currently learning how to make animal noises
-- 💞️ I’m looking to collaborate on my couch
+- 💞️ I’m looking to collaborate on MLP RP
 - 📫 How to reach me gayfurry69@grinder.com

 <!---